 Chemistry is an exciting subject; it is also of enormous importance for the well being and Course: AQA 7405

-Contact: Mr Carey,
+Contact:

-Mr Tolley, Mr Wade
+Mr R Wright

 Course:

 100% Examination

 Entry: Grade 6 in

 GCSE Chemistry/or

 Grade 7 in Science.

 advancement of our civilisation.
-You have only to consider how the chemicals industry provides agrochemicals, vour food (fertilisers, preservatives), clothing (fibres, detergents), shelter materials), (construction transport lubricants) and health (drugs, pharmaceuticals) to realise that life as we know it would stop almost overnight if the fruits of past chemical research and development were not available.
+You have only to consider how the chemicals industry provides agrochemicals, vour food (fertilisers, preservatives), clothing (fibres, detergents), shelter materials), transport (construction lubricants) and health (drugs, pharmaceuticals) to realise that life as we know it would stop almost overnight if the fruits of past chemical research and development were not available.
 Chemistry also has a major part to play in environmental issues.